spatialaudio/nbsphinx/doc/index.rst

 .. include:: ../README.rst

-All content shown below -- except for the sections :doc:`a-normal-rst-file` and :doc:`contributing` -- was generated from Jupyter notebooks.
+All content shown below -- except for the sections :doc:`a-normal-rst-file`, :doc:`contributing` and :doc:`version-history` --
+was generated from Jupyter notebooks.

 .. toctree::
     :maxdepth: 4